-- · Construct and comprehend electronic circuits. - · Construct and apply electronic circuits. - Describe the principles of electro-magnetism with reference to Faraday's law and Lenz's law and its application in a relay and DC motor. - Describe the principles of operation and use of power sources like batteries and solar cells like internal resistance, capacity and VA rating. - Describe the following logic concepts: Binary number systems Logic symbols Logic functions: AND, OR and NOT - Logic functions: AND, OR and NOT - Describe and compare a variety of protective devices and applications such as fuses, miniature circuit breakers and earth leakage devices. - Explain the principles of AC generation of a single-phase supply by a rotating conductor loop in a two-pole magnetic field. - Explain the operating principles, characteristics curves and use of semi-conductor devices such as:

-PN diodes Bipolar transistors Thermistors
+- · Construct and comprehend electronic circuits. - · Construct and apply electronic circuits. - Describe the principles of electro-magnetism with reference to Faraday's law and Lenz's law and its application in a relay and DC motor. - Describe the principles of operation and use of power sources like batteries and solar cells like internal resistance, capacity and VA rating. - Describe the following logic concepts: - Binary number systems - Logic symbols - Logic functions: AND, OR and NOT - Describe and compare a variety of protective - devices and applications such as fuses, miniature circuit breakers and earth leakage devices. - Explain the principles of AC generation of a single-phase supply by a rotating conductor loop in a two-pole magnetic field. - Explain the operating principles, characteristics curves and use of semi-conductor devices such as: - PN diodes Bipolar transistors Thermistors